 The process to establish and adjust other campus-based mandatory fees requires consideration by the campus fee advisory committee and a student referendum.
 The campus President may use alternate consultation mechanisms if he/she determines that a referendum is not the best mechanism to achieve appropriate and meaningful consultation.
 Results of the referendum and the fee committee review are advisory to the campus President.
-The President may also request the Chancellor to establish the mandatory fee.
+The President may also adjust campus-based mandatory fees, but must request the Chancellor to establish the mandatory fee.